Adhartasdev/Theinovancelab/README.md

 The current deployment has been made for functionality purposes, the store will in the future comprise 100 of products making its functionalities such as price order, categories and searching relevant.
 In the long term, the idea is to provide office nutritional products enabling health and boosting the productivity of employees through subsidised micro-nutrition by the employer.

-You can access the site here: [The Inovance Lab](theinovancelab.herokuapp.com)
+You can access the site here: theinovancelab.herokuapp.com

 ## Table Of Contents